Skip to content

 pgtransaction.atomic can be nested, but keep the following in mind:

-1. The isolation level cannot be changed once a query has been performed.
+1. Isolation mode cannot be changed once a query has been performed.

 Compatibility